praveenkumar-11/Age-Calculator/README.md

 - See hover and focus states for all interactive elements on the page
 - **Bonus**:
   - See the age numbers animate to their final number when the form is submitted
-  - Get a birthday wish message if the user's birthday aligns with today
+  - Receive a birthday greeting if the user's birthday falls on this day.

 ### Screenshot